Greening Concord International Elementary

 The Greening Concord Elementary project will offer hands-on scientific learning opportunities for kids and help address the need for denser tree canopy in South Park.
 It also ties in with neighborhood efforts to maintain water quality.
 Community-driven green space improvements are especially critical in South Park, which has a long history of environmental devastation and high levels of pollution, leading to significant health consequences for residents.

 Concord Elementary has challenges not faced by many other Seattle schools.
-Most of the students’ families are considered high-poverty—almost 80% of students qualify for free or reduced lunch.
-The school has 87% children of color and 50% English Language Learners.
-A key element of the Greening Concord Elementary project is ensuring that students and their families feel safe, comfortable, supported, and engaged at school.
-The project will help by improving an important neighborhood open space and providing opportunities for students to enjoy outdoor activities.
+Most of the students’ families are considered high-poverty—almost 80% of our students qualify for free- or reduced-lunch.
+We are 87% children of color and 50% English Language Learners.
+We need our children and families to feel safe, comfortable, supported and engaged at school.